Skip to main content

 • community engagement through public presentations and consultations

-• strategy development based on research and feedback from local iwi, infrastructure providers, Council Controlled Organisations (CCOs) and community values
+• strategy development based on research and feedback from local iwi, infrastructure providers, council-controlled organisations (CCOs) and community values

 • draft and review

-• endorsement by the local board and Governing Body
+• final approval by the Governing Body.

 Shoreline Adaptation Plan strategies

-3. Limited interventions: Allowing for some maintenance to existing coastal defences, and ensuring we keep assets safe while accepting that processes like wind, waves and storms will change the position of the coastline over time.
+2. Limited interventions: Allowing for some maintenance to existing coastal defences, and ensuring we keep assets safe while accepting that processes like wind, waves and storms will change the position of the coastline over time.
 This strategy also identifies that some assets or uses (like footpaths, sports fields and carparks) may need to be moved to manage potential risks.

 4. Managed realignment: Planning for changes to the coastline and managing risks by moving assets, uses and infrastructure away from the coast and hazard-prone areas.